coastmind/tuchistediario/README.md

 ## Technologies Used

 - **Bark**: An AI model for generating human-like voiceovers from text.
-[Learn more about Bark](https://example-link-to-bark.com).
+[Learn more about Bark](https://github.com/suno-ai/bark).
 - **Whisper**: A state-of-the-art speech recognition system for creating accurate subtitles.
-[Learn more about Whisper](https://example-link-to-whisper.com).
+[Learn more about Whisper](https://github.com/openai/whisper).
 - **SadTalker**: An animation tool designed for bringing avatars to life in a realistic manner.
-[Learn more about SadTalker](https://example-link-to-sadtalker.com).
+[Learn more about SadTalker](https://github.com/OpenTalker/SadTalker).
 - **DALL-E 3**: An advanced AI model by OpenAI for generating creative and detailed images from text descriptions.
 [Learn more about DALL-E 3](https://openai.com/dall-e-3).
-- **MoviePy**: A versatile video editing tool ideal for adding subtitles and finalizing video content.
-[Learn more about MoviePy](https://example-link-to-moviepy.com).

 ## Architecture